mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 The `prometheus-kubeaddons-set-grafana-home-dashboard` was stuck in a pending state due to a stale DNS entry for the private Docker repo.
 The cronjob associated with Grafana kept spawning a pod every 5 minutes, which resulted in an excessive number of pods to spawn.

-### The oneliner DKP 2.1 installer ignoring --region flag (COPS-7101)

-Regardless the `--region` flag, the target AWS cluster was deploying in the default AWS region.

 ## Component updates

 The following services and service components have been upgraded to the listed version: